-The Challenge Stradale’s styling is similar to the regular 360 Modena.
+Exterior The Challenge Stradale’s styling is similar to the regular 360 Modena.
 Both have similar all-aluminum bodies and chassis, but the Challenge Stradale uses carbon fiber for the door panels, floor pan and other components.
 As seen at the New York auto show, the Stradale was painted “Rosso Scuderia” — the same red used on Formula One cars.

 A modified bumper extends below the air intakes, and designers have increased the car’s height at the rear and added longitudinal fins to balance the load.
 Newly shaped sills streamline the back wheels more fully.
 New 19-inch wheels have a Challenge-type design.
 Aerodynamic carbon mirrors resemble those installed on the 360 GT.

-As with the 360 Modena, only two passengers get to ride in the Challenge Stradale.
+Interior As with the 360 Modena, only two passengers get to ride in the Challenge Stradale.
 Wraparound leather seats and wind-down windows go in the regular Challenge Stradale, while an extreme version features racing-style seats and sliding windows that were last used on the famed Ferrari F40.

 Racing-style instruments go into both versions.
 A large tachometer with yellow graphics and a red indicator sits directly ahead of the driver.
 The interior is notably stark and lacks such comfort features as carpeting and floormats.
 The new steering wheel has a squashed crown in its upper section.

-Ferrari’s 3.6-liter V-8 engine develops 425 hp at 8,500 rpm and 275 pounds-feet of torque at 4,750 rpm in the Challenge Stradale.
+Under the Hood Ferrari’s 3.6-liter V-8 engine develops 425 hp at 8,500 rpm and 275 pounds-feet of torque at 4,750 rpm in the Challenge Stradale.
 The sports car can accelerate from zero to 60 mph in 4 seconds.
 Built with five valves per cylinder, the V-8 uses titanium connecting rods.
 The engine mates with a six-speed, electrohydraulic Formula One-style transmission that operates using paddles on the steering wheel.
 Sport and Race modes are available, and a tunnel button is used to select the Reverse gear.

-The Challenge Stradale may be fitted with either three-point or four-point racing seat belts and a special aluminum roll bar.
+Safety The Challenge Stradale may be fitted with either three-point or four-point racing seat belts and a special aluminum roll bar.

-Featured Services for the Ferrari Challenge Stradale
+Featured Services for this Ferrari Challenge Stradale